iptv-org/iptv/.github/CONTRIBUTING.md

 You can help sorting channels by country by moving the link to the channel with the entire description from one playlist in the `channels/` folder to another.
 Be careful, any changes outside the `channels/` folder will not be accepted, since the rest of the playlists are generated automatically.

-It should also be noted that the channels are not sorted by country of stream source, but by the country in which they are broadcast.
-If the same channel is broadcast in several countries at once, you can move it to the `channels/int.m3u`.
+To determine which country the channel belongs to you can search for it on the [LyngSat](https://www.lyngsat.com/search.html).
+This site contains a short description for most satellite TV channels, but in this case we are only interested in the country name written under the channel logo, as here: https://www.lyngsat.com/radiochannels/us/CNN-USA.html

+Also you can try searching for a channel on [Wikipedia](https://www.wikipedia.org/).
+Usually channels have a separate raw in the description indicating the country.
+You can see what it looks like on this page - https://en.wikipedia.org/wiki/CNN

+It also happens that a channel belongs to more than one country.
+In this case, it should be saved to all relevant playlists.

+However, there are situations when the channel is literally not assigned to any country (for example, DJing or Red Bull TV).
+In this case, you can simply move the link to a special international playlist - `channels/int.m3u`.

 ## Remove broken broadcasts

-To make sure that the broadcast does not work, just start it in one of the supported players (preferably in the VLC player) and wait at least a minute.
-The fact is that some broadcasts are started with a delay due to the location of the source.
+To make sure that the broadcast works you need to run it in two main applications: VLC player (https://www.videolan.org/) and Kodi (https://kodi.tv/).
+After starting, do not forget to wait at least a minute, as some broadcasts are started with a delay due to the location of the source.

 If it turns out that the broadcast still does not start, this means that it can be safely deleted from the playlist.
 At the same time, you should delete not only the link to the channel but also the description for it.